Albert0i/Redis7.2.4-Homebrew-ShardCluster/exemplar.md

 So, why *on earch* not to use RediSearch in the first place?

 Well, the reason is simple.
 RediSearch is an extension module to Redis, with which not all installation is necessarily equipped.
-In addition, RediSearch only works for Hash and JSON data structure only by now.
+In addition, RediSearch only works for Hash and JSON data structure by now.
 One can check with commands:
 ```
 INFO modules
 # Modules